 - Sudden onset of nausea, disorientation, headaches, drowsiness, or other flu-like symptoms

 If the last one is true, get outside immediately and call for emergency assistance.
-Then contact us to discuss your replacement options.
+Then contact us, your Doylestown HVAC specialists, to discuss your replacement options.

 The Bottom Line

 The bottom line often comes down to weighing age against cost.
 Here’s our general recommendation: If your current furnace is less than 15 years old—and if fixing it would cost less than half the price of a replacement unit—then repair it.
-But every situation is unique, and we’d be happy to offer a custom recommendation.
+But every situation is unique, and your Dolestown furnace specialists will be happy to offer a custom recommendation.